SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Related works

 \subsection{Coding Mechanism}

-In a spiking neural network it is necessary to first encode the data into the form of spikes, there are several common ways of coding:rating coding \cite{39} encodes information based on the average rate of neuron firing, phase coding \cite{38} is expressed by the temporal position of the spike relative to a certain reference event, temporal coding \cite{7}, \cite{20}, \cite{37} represents information based on the time interval and order of the spikes, and frequency coding involves the frequency at which neurons emit spikes over a specific time period.
-In addition to this, there are various complex coding methods (\cite{8}\cite{40}\cite{41}\cite{42} ), and choosing an appropriate coding method is crucial for the representation performance of the model, in order to reduce the gap between the discrete and continuous signals in the spiking neural network, we propose a novel gated coding method in conjunction with the cross-scale fusion unit.
+In a spiking neural network, data encoding is a crucial step for efficient information processing.
+Initially, input data must be transformed into spike sequences for further processing by neurons, a process that involves selecting from several encoding methods.
+Rating coding \cite{39} encodes information based on the average rate of neuron firing, the higher the firing rate of neurons, the greater the signal strength or information content they represent.
+Its advantage lies in its simple implementation and similarity to the behavior of biological neurons.
+However, it requires a longer time window to accurately estimate the firing rate, which may lead to information delay.
+Phase coding \cite{38} expresses information by the temporal position of spikes relative to a reference event.
+For instance, in a periodic stimulus, the phase of a spike can precisely indicate specific signal features.
+Temporal coding \cite{7} represents information based on the time intervals and order of spikes, effectively utilizing the temporal characteristics of spikes to handle dynamic and sequential data.
+Frequency coding involves the frequency at which neurons emit spikes over a specific time period.
+It represents information through the repetition rate of spikes and emphasizes short-term frequency changes rather than long-term average firing rates.
+In addition to this, there are various complex coding methods (\cite{8}\cite{40} ), and choosing an appropriate coding method is crucial for the representation performance of the model.
+In order to reduce the gap between the discrete and continuous signals in the spiking neural network, we propose a novel gated coding method in conjunction with the cross-scale fusion unit.
+This encoding method introduces a gating mechanism that more effectively controls the flow and processing of information.